anvo-2001/an.github.io/index.md

 # Data Analyst Portfolio
+👋 Hello!
+I am An Vo, a junior data analyst with a curious mind and a passion for continuous learning.
+I believe in the power of data to tell stories, solve problems, and drive business decisions.
+As someone early in my career, I’m excited to grow, take on new challenges, and keep improving every step of the way.
-This portfolio is a compilation of data analysis projects I have completed for academic and self-learning purposes.
+This portfolio is a compilation of data analysis projects I have completed for academic work and self-learning purposes.
+I look forward to connecting and learning with you!

 - **Email**: [vnhoaian791@gmail.com](vnhoaian791@gmail.com)
 - **LinkedIn**: [linkedin.com/vnhoaian](https://www.linkedin.com/in/vnhoaian/)